-&lt;sup>61 Christine Schliesser, Everyone Who Acts Responsibly Becomes Guilty: Bonhoeffer's Concept of Accepting Guilt (Louisville: Westminster John Knox Press, 2008), p.
-165, Citing Discipleship, 285.

-&lt;sup>62 Schliesser, Everyone Who Acts Responsibly, 170.
+60 C. Schliesser, Everyone Who Acts Responsibly Becomes Guilty: Bonhoeffer's Concept of Accepting Guilt (Louisville: Westminster John Knox Press, 2008), 165, Citing DBWE 4, 285 (= DBW 4, 301).
+61 Schliesser, Everyone Who Acts Responsibly, 170.

-Our question is what Stellvertretung, or being guilty of the other person's guilt, might entail for the global church today.
-As we have seen above, different peoples are differently culpable; the practicalities of what it means to live führeinander look different from different perspectives.
-Living the meaning of Stellvertretung in the reforming church globally will be encountered variously too.
-Hence the need to approach with caution what it might mean not only to accept that You - 'You' in places far away - hold the meaning of responsibility for me, but that You - 'You' are Christ to me and therefore bear my guilt.
-Bonhoeffer is clear about this being the direction in which Christian ethics must travel: '[V]icariously representative action and suffering, which is carried out by the members of the body of Christ, is itself the very life of Christ who seeks to take shape in his members'.
-The structure of responsible action within the local community of faith involves willingness to become guilty one for another, as does the structure of responsible action for the community of faith on behalf of wider society: 'Those who act responsibly take on guilt-which is inescapable for any responsible person-place this guilt on themselves, not on someone else'.
-This much is clear.
+- hold the meaning of responsibility for me, but that You - 'You' are Christ to me and therefore bear my guilt.
+Bonhoeffer is clear about this being the direction in which Christian ethics must travel: "[V]icariously representative action and suffering, which is carried out by the members of the body of Christ, is itself the very life of Christ who seeks to take shape in his members".
+62 The structure of responsible action within the local community of faith involves willingness to become guilty one for another, as does the structure of responsible action for the community of faith on behalf of wider society: "Those who act responsibly take on guilt - which is inescapable for any responsible person - place this guilt on themselves, not on someone else".
+63 This much is clear.
 Less clear is how to affirm truths to which Bonhoeffer bears witness across such large inequalities of income and wealth between (and within) countries, without papering over differences that should bear upon the meaning of responsibility.
 What is to prevent even the concept of responsibility in the (global) church from becoming yet another hegemonic construction?

 Unexpectedly, perhaps, it is at this point of self-agonizing that Bonhoeffer calls the believer, paradoxically, to abandon agent-centred ethical concern.
-Believers are called to abandon an ethical position of responsibility for themselves, a position that counts for nothing before God, 'thereby demonstrating precisely the necessity for vicarious representative action'.
-Like the kind of ethical suspension that Kierkegaard bequeaths, like Abraham at the point of sacrificing Isaac, a person's claim to responsibility is abjured for the sake of God's command.
-Against every sense of duty and obligation, pleas from beloved faces or religious imperatives, the believer must abandon even the possibility of their own responsibility as nothing other than an expression of sinfulness and finitude.
-Only the responsibility is adequate.
-To acknowledge Jesus Christ as the very embodiment of the person whose 'entire life, action, and suffering is vicarious representative action', and who is able to live in such a manner because he is 'concerned exclusively with God's love for human beings', is to suspend one's own obligation to responsibility - that turns to infinite guilt anyhow in the double bind of conscience facing the impossibility of acting or being responsible.
-This is a kind of death: 'In the knowledge of my being-a-sinner as an individual ... yet never as an exoneration ... only in the judgment in which I must die as 'Adam''.
+Believers are called to abandon an ethical position of responsibility for themselves, a position that counts for nothing before God, "thereby demonstrating precisely the necessity for vicarious representative action".
+64 Like the kind of ethical suspension that Kierkegaard bequeaths, like Abraham at the point of sacrificing Isaac, a person's claim to responsibility is abjured for the sake of God's command.
+65 Against every sense of duty and obligation, pleas from beloved faces or religious imperatives, the believer must abandon even the possibility of their own responsibility as nothing other than an expression of sinfulness and finitude.
+Only the responsibility encountered in Jesus Christ is perfect and unlimited.
+No other act of responsibility is adequate.
+To acknowledge Jesus Christ as the very embodiment of the person whose "entire life, action, and suffering is vicarious representative action", and who is able to live in such a manner because he is "concerned exclusively with God's love for human beings", is to suspend one's own obligation to responsibility - that turns to infinite guilt anyhow in the double bind of conscience facing the impossibility of acting or being responsible.66 This is a kind of death: "In the knowledge of my being-a-sinner as an individual ... yet never as an exoneration ... only in the judgment in which I must die as 'Adam'".67